nechnotick/nechnotick/README.md

 ### Machine Learning Model for Cosmological Data Analysis
 Developing a machine learning model to identify and segment radio images

+### Google and AWS certification
+Working on acquiring certification for both Google and AWS cloud services

 ## 🌟 Work Experience
 - Student Assistant